|

 the regen control and the white clip on the right hand

-switch and observing a fantastic increase in performance.
-In
+observing a fantastic increase in performance.
+In reality,

-reality, all that happened was that the regeneration control
+all that happened was that the regeneration control needed a

-the manual is incorrect.
-There is no connection on one side
+manual is incorrect.
+There is no connection on one side of

 |